Shusha massacre: Background

-Uprising
+Persecutions and uprising

+The August agreement for Armenian autonomy and Azerbaijani demilitarization was violated by the Azerbaijani authorities almost immediately.
+Sultanov received orders from Baku to annex both Karabakh and Syunik.
+The Azerbaijani garrison was reinforced and troops were deployed without the required two-thirds consent of the Karabakh administration council.
+Turkish general Halil Kut had a leading role in Azerbaijani militarization and recruiting Muslim partisans.
+The Armenian population was forcibly disarmed.
+Azerbaijan imposed an economic blockade on Karabakh, which Armenian PM Alexander Khatisian accused of being intended to starve the Armenian population into submission.

+Several incidences of Armenian travelers outside of Shusha being beaten, robbed, or killed occurred.
+On 22 February, up to 400 Armenians (per Armenian sources) in Khankend and Aghdam were massacred after an unidentified body was discovered, believed to be that of an Azerbaijani soldier.
+Two weeks later, that soldier reportedly returned to his company, having been a deserter.
+In March 1920, Sultanov began prohibiting Armenians from leaving Shusha without special permission, forced Armenian residents to quarter Azerbaijani soldiers, and began dismissing Armenians who had served as officers in the Russian army.

 Matters came to a head on the evening of 22 March, when "the Varanda militia entered Shusha...supposedly to receive its pay and to felicitate Governor-General Sultanov on the occasion of Novruz Bairam," writes historian Richard G. Hovannisian.
 "That same night, about 100 armed men led by Nerses Azbekian slipped into the city to disarm the Azerbaijani garrison in the Armenian quarter.
 But everything went wrong.
 The Varanda militiamen spent most of the night eating and drinking and were late in taking up their assigned positions, whereas Azbekian's detachment, failing to link up with the militia, began firing on the Azerbaijani fort from afar, awakening the troops and sending them scurrying to arms."
 This jolted the Varanda militiamen from their initial dormancy, as they "began seizing Azerbaijani officers quartered in Armenian homes.
 The confusion on both sides continued until dawn, when the Azerbaijanis learned that their garrison at Khankend had held and, heartened, began to spread out into the Armenian quarter.
 The fighting took the Armenians of Shusha by surprise."